Mortgage Rates Near 2-Month Lows

 Ongoing Lock/Float Considerations

-- In the biggest of pictures, “global growth concerns” remain the driving force behind the long-term trend toward lower rates
+- In the big picture, “global growth concerns” remain the driving force behind the long-term trend toward lower rates.

 - Amid that trend, periodic corrections toward higher rates can and will happen.
-These can happen for no apparent reason, or they can be brought on by changes in expectations surrounding central bank policy at home and abroad, as well as geopolitical and systemic risks
+These can occur for no apparent reason or be driven by changes in expectations about central bank policy at home and abroad, as well as by geopolitical and systemic risks.

-- Time horizon and risk tolerance are 2 variables to consider when it comes to locking.
+- Time horizon and risk tolerance are two variables to consider when locking.
 If you have plenty of time and don’t mind losing some ground, set a limit as to how much higher rates could go before you’d lock to avoid further losses, and then float in the hopes of never seeing that limit.

-- In the shorter-term, it’s always good to look for lock opportunities after rates have been moving lower or sideways repeatedly, especially if they’ve since begun to move back up in any sort of consistent way.
+- In the short term, it’s always good to look for lock opportunities after rates have been moving lower or sideways repeatedly, especially if they’ve since begun to move back up in any consistent way.

 Source: http://www.mortgagenewsdaily.c